 COGNITIVE MEDICINE/CLINICAL DECISION-MAKING

 There is the decision to treat…or not.
-If no tests have revealed a specific invader accounting for the illness or problem (usually fever), do you start an antibiotic (and possibly diminish the yield of future testing, and so a specific diagnosis with a more narrow treatment option and a less risky side-effect downside with a better chance of cure), or do you watch?
-Perhaps it’s not a bacterial process and so antibiotic treatment gives false security and cosmetic assurance, and then the patient declines on the wrong treatment.
+If no tests have revealed a specific invader accounting for the illness or problem (usually fever), do you start an antibiotic (and possibly diminish the yield of future testing, and so a specific diagnosis, with a more refined treatment option and then a less risky side-effect downside and with a better chance of cure), or do you watch?
+Perhaps it’s not a bacterial process and so antibiotic treatment gives false security and complacency, and then the patient declines on the wrong treatment.
 More damage is done as the disease progresses unchecked and time is lost.
-Perhaps it’s not even an infection – instead, one of myriad other inflammatory diseases damaging your patient, though the clinical presentation has all the hallmarks of infection.
-You may be treating for infection and encountering ill-effects of futile drugs that add confusion on whether the new problems are part of the original illness or caused by your treatment, again, while the disease process carries on and critical time is lost.
+Perhaps it’s not even an infection – instead, one of myriad other inflammatory diseases tormenting your patient, though the clinical presentation has all the hallmarks of infection.
+You may be treating for infection and encountering ill-effects of futile infection directed drugs that add confusion on whether the new problems are part of the original illness or caused by your treatment, again, while the disease process carries on and critical time is lost and possible damage incurred.

-How is the dosing of the anti-infective agent adjusted (if at all) according to the medication’s individual patient’s handling by the body in the face of decreased kidney or liver function or extremes of body size?
+How is the dosing of the anti-infective agent adjusted (if at all) according to the body individual patient’s metabolism in the face of decreased kidney or liver function or extremes of body size?
 Are the potential toxic effects of the antibiotic choices acceptable, given the inherent risks of the infection itself?
 Do you use a strongly toxic drug for an infection that is causing dramatic symptoms, but with remote potential for death or enduring damage?
 In a word, is the treatment worse than the disease?
-How do you make a risk-benefit choice of a treatment proportionate to the threat of the disease process and the patient’s condition (which may be frail)?
-Do you harm or kill the patient on the way to killing the infecting agent?
-At what point in the clinical course of a very ill patient can you justify waiting to use a drug with great toxic potential that could tip the scale toward instability and death; or have death as the end result because of reticent indecision to make a bold move?
+How do you make a risk-benefit choice of a treatment proportionate to the threat of the disease process and the patient’s condition (which may be frail and tenuous)?
+Do you substantially harm or kill the patient on the way to killing the infecting agent?
+At what point in the clinical course of a very ill patient can you justify waiting to use a drug with great toxic potential that could tip the scale toward instability and death… or survival; or, have death as the end result because of reticent indecision to make a bold move?
 This happens every day.

 Once started, how long must you wait to decide whether the course you have taken is the right one or is failing; and what physical and lab indicators are to be watched?
-For a particular infection and its severity and extent/location in that specific case, when do you judge failure (and make a correction in approach)?
+The answer to this varies for each specific type of infection.
+For a particular infection and its severity and extent/location in a specific case, when do you judge failure (and make a correction in approach)?
 Do you take into account that some abnormalities, such as the “infiltrates” of pneumonia in the lungs on chest X-ray, may lag in improvement behind fever, white blood cell count, etc.?
-Changing a course of treatment prematurely because you do not know how to “value” a particular test abnormality at the point where you are in the treatment and disease process may lead to abandoning a proper treatment, resulting in to prolonged recovery (and complications) or relapse.
+Changing a course of treatment prematurely because you do not know how to “value” a particular test abnormality at the point where you are in the treatment and disease process may lead to abandoning a proper treatment, resulting in prolonged recovery (and complications) or relapse.
 When do you advise an invasive diagnostic or therapeutic procedure (bronchoscopy, liver biopsy, abdominal surgery, amputation) as necessary, albeit risky?
-This is called clinical decision-making and it is both a talent and developed skill, artfully practiced as a byproduct of information mastery and wisdom.
+This is called clinical decision-making and it is both a talent and developed skill, artfully practiced as a byproduct of experience and information mastery and wisdom.
 Few physicians ever have enough very complex, high-risk cases on an ongoing basis over their entire career (with them mostly calling the shots alone) such that they can achieve that skill.

 Finally, all these facts must be refracted through the context of the actual individual who is the victim of the disease.
 Whether they have had a history of strokes or heart disease.
 Whether they have inadequate arterial perfusion of (and so delivery of medicines into) the infected limb from their diabetes.
 Whether they have had lung damage from recurrent pneumonia.
 Whether they have immune weakness from HIV or immune-suppressant medications.
-Whether there are prosthetic hardware or intravascular devices.
-Whether there is damaged or dead tissue.
-All of these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the aggressiveness of the plan of attack.
-Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) in those entrusted to you as expert.
+Whether there are possibly infected prosthetic hardware or intravascular devices.
+Whether there is damaged or dead tissue, impenetrable by antibiotics.
+All these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the timing and aggressiveness of the plan of attack.
+Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) of those entrusted to you as expert.
 And this must be re-evaluated daily during a very active, progressive illness.
-And, if you are successful in practice, you are loaded down with these types of cases.
+And, if you are successful in practice, you are loaded down with these types of cases everyday.

 The patient’s picture is constructed, and the timing and types of tests and interventions are ordered based on the risks of those actions versus the risk of not doing the right thing timely, since infections are dynamic processes which can damage or kill if not controlled.
 The clock is ticking and an invader is in the fortress – it is a hunt and destroy mission, requiring precise timing and selection of weapons to minimize harm to the host (patient) who may be very fragile.
 It is not dissimilar to the video games to which many young people are addicted, except that substandard performance can mean lifelong damage or the loss of a spouse, a parent, a child; a trip to the graveyard.

 All of the training allows, in minutes to hours, the creation of a plan that balances all the risks/benefits of diagnostic testing and treatment interventions, specific to this unique patient and case.
 And, each subsequent day, over the course of illness, all of these issues are re-appraised and re-balanced.
 In practice, the ID specialist manages dozens of such cases each day.
 Everyday there are “incoming” – breaking emergencies that require a call to the bullpen.
 You are it.
 If you are capable, there is nothing like it.
-It is not much different than leading all the players and sections of a symphonic orchestra, such that timing is precise and synchronized and culminates, climactically, right on time, to the best performance and outcome.
+“Give me the ball to finish the game.”
+Another analogy is the symphonic conductor, leading all the players and sections of a symphonic orchestra, such that timing is precise and synchronized and culminates, climactically, right on time, to the best performance and outcome.
 And all of this is done in the most tense emotional circumstances with families standing close by, putting their faith in you.

 The TV show “House” gave the public an intense, inside look, with some entertainment hyperbole, at the drama and challenge of investigative, cognitive medicine.
-Prior to Dr. Gregory House, almost all medical shows offered surgery and emergency medicine as the sexy, white-hot arenas.
-“House” showed the minds of physicians digging through the complexity of tangled clinical problems while the clocked ticked off tense minutes to impending patient demise.
-After over 60,000 cases, I still think collecting information into a theory and then ordering a medicine that looks like colored water to be infused IV, with a drop in fever and stabilization of blood pressure and multi-system organ recovery is as close to magic as we have in the real world.
+Prior to Dr. Gregory House, almost all medical shows offered surgery and emergency medicine as the sexy, white-hot arenas of the profession.
+“House” showed the minds of physicians digging through the complexity of tangled, time-critical, clinical problems while the clocked ticked off tense minutes to impending patient damage or demise.
+After over 100,000 cases, I still think collecting information into a theory (called a “diagnosis”) and then ordering a medicine that looks like colored water to be infused IV, with a resulting drop in fever and stabilization of blood pressure and multi-system organ recovery is as close to magic as we have in the real world.

 PROFESSION AS LIFE

-I am in love with the notion of a master diagnostician — someone who discovers the “hidden” facts and then arranges it and the more obvious information from chaos into order and relationships, and discerns the subtle and seemingly inconsequential toward a sublime solution.
-And, most often, this is an intellectually ethereal process involving that which cannot be seen or touched, but, believed in and mastered, culminating in diminished misery and saved lives.
-Is there anything more noble or exciting?
+I am in love with the notion of a master diagnostician — someone who discovers the “hidden” facts (“between the lines”) and then arranges them and the more obvious information from chaos into order and relationships, and discerns the subtle and seemingly inconsequential toward a sublime solution.
+And, most often, this is an intellectually ethereal process involving cells, molecules, infectious agents which cannot be seen or touched without a microscopic or at all, but, believed in and mastered, culminating in diminished misery and saved lives.
+Is there anything more noble or exciting or incomprehensible?

-Giving it thought, at 69 yrs-old, I am exactly where I should be.
+Giving it thought, at 73 yrs-old, I am exactly where I should be.
 There is no other medical specialty I would consider.
 Would I like to have been anything else?
-Of course, when I hear Andrea Bocelli sing, “The Prayer” before a packed house, I think, “wouldn’t it be wonderful to do that, to create something of ineffable, singular beauty, taking others to a higher place…wow, I would love to do that.”
+Of course, when I hear Andrea Bocelli sing, “The Prayer” before a packed house, I think, “Wouldn’t it be wonderful to do that, to create something of ineffable, singular beauty, taking others to a higher place…wow, I would love to do that.”
 And there are other examples of extraordinary talents and creations that each of us might find ourselves musing, “I wish that were me.”
-Would that we had more than one life, because such transfiguring experiences are earned through decades of incessant training and practice.
+Would that we had more than one life, because such existential experiences are earned through decades of incessant training and practice.
+There is no easy path to this end.
 As I have described, what I have done is just that.
-So, I cannot diminish it by ingratitude—that saving limbs and lives, allaying suffering, and returning people to what is important to them in their lives—that what I, as a physician, do is less than those special lives envied.
+So, I cannot diminish it by ingratitude—that saving limbs and lives, allaying suffering, and returning people to what is important to them in their lives—that what I, as a physician, do is less than those other special lives envied.
 I am invited into unforgettable moments in people’s lives when the reality is chilling and inescapable—not a fiction or a melodrama.
 I am entrusted with lives by loved ones.

 A wonderful quote from Charles Krauthammer, MD, political journalist and commentator, not long after he was diagnosed with terminal cancer and was saying farewell applies: “…I leave with the knowledge that I lived that life that I intended.”
 It cannot be said better.